-We expect HCOB to maintain substantial core capital buffers, as reflected in the assigned aa3 Capital score, one notch below the aa2 initial score derived from the tangible common equity (TCE) ratio of 22.4%.
-The assigned score reflects both HCOB's strong absolute capitalisation, as reflected in its TCE leverage ratio of 11.8%, and the management's aim to maintain a Common Equity Tier 1 (CET1) capital ratio of at least 17%.
+We expect HCOB to maintain substantial core capital buffers, as reflected in the assigned aa3 Capital score, one notch below the aa2 initial score derived from the tangible common equity (TCE) ratio of 19.0%.
+The assigned score reflects both HCOB's strong absolute capitalisation, as reflected in its TCE leverage ratio of 10.9%, and the management's aim to maintain a Common Equity Tier 1 (CET1) capital ratio of at least 17%.
 This ratio is below the current capital ratios, implying a contained future decrease in capital buffers because of high dividends.

-The impact of €1.5 billion in special dividends, paid out in April 2023, filtered through to our TCE ratio, with TCE converging towards CET1 as a result.
 The difference between regulatory capital ratios and TCE reflects excluded planned dividends and regulatory deductions.
 The more contained deterioration in regulatory capital ratios during 2023 was driven by the already mentioned model change away from the advanced internal ratings-based approach, leading to higher RWA as the special dividend was already incorporated into the calculation of regulatory capital.